gvn/gvn-blog/src/blog/post/npm-front-end.md

 ## Gotchas

-In order for this to work well you'll need to do a few things:
+In order for this all to work properly you'll need to do a few things:

 1. Add your compiled files to `.gitignore`.
 This will ensure no one accidentally commits them.
 2. Add a `.npmignore` file that contains the same excluded files as `.gitignore`, but **does not include references to your compiled files**. `.npmignore` takes precedence over `.gitignore`, and you *want* npm to include your compiled files as a convenience for library users.